jawah/qh3/README.rst

 ----------------

 ``qh3`` is a maintained fork of the ``aioquic`` library.
-It is lighter, faster, and more adapted to mass usage.
+It is lighter, and more adapted to mass usage.
 Regularly improved and expect a better time to initial response in issues and PRs.

 ``qh3`` is a library for the QUIC network protocol in Python.
 It features a minimal TLS 1.3 implementation, a QUIC stack, and an HTTP/3 stack.